What is a Vibratome (Vibrating Microtome)?

 - Can vibratomes be used for fixed paraffin-embedded tissues?

 - No. Paraffin-embedded tissues are best sliced with a rotary microtome.
-Vibratomes are optimized for slicing unembedded, soft tissues without dehydration or embedding processes.
+Vibratomes are optimised for slicing unembedded, soft tissues without dehydration or embedding processes.

 - Are vibratomes difficult to calibrate?

-- No. Most modern vibratomes include digital controls for slice thickness, vibration frequency, and blade advance.
-Calibration typically takes less than 5 minutes with standard reference blocks.
+- No. Most modern vibratomes include digital controls for slice thickness, vibration frequency, and blade advance..

 - What accessories do I need?